PietroCarrara/anigo/README.md

 ## Usage

-List 'Watching' shows (-C for completed, -P for planned and -D for dropped)
+List 'Watching' shows (-C for completed or -P for planned too)
 ```
 anigo -W
 ```